waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Efficiency:** AI critique noted my inefficient battle menu navigation (taking multiple turns for one action) and failure to adapt to input truncation.
 I need to be more deliberate and try to combine menu navigation and selection into single, shorter command chains.

-- **EXP Sharing:** EXP is shared among all Pokémon that participated in the battle against a single opponent's Pokémon, even if they were just switched in and out.
+- **EXP Sharing:** Confirmed that EXP is shared among all Pokémon that participated in the battle against a single opponent's Pokémon, even if they were just switched in and out.
 Level-capped Pokémon still show the message but gain no actual EXP.